-Nine-Year-Old's Chilling Act: Strangles Animals At Petting Zoo Without Remorse
+Nine-Year-Old's Chilling Act: Strangles Animals at Petting Zoo Without Remorse

 On a day that was supposed to be filled with joy and learning at the Rekerhout Petting Zoo, a heart-wrenching event unfolded instead.
 A nine-year-old boy, whose name remains undisclosed, committed an act that left the local community and animal lovers nationwide in disbelief.

-Alone, he entered the zoo and proceeded to harm the very creatures meant to bring him closer to nature strangling nine rabbits and two guinea pigs in a shocking display of violence.
+Alone, he entered the zoo and proceeded to harm the very creatures meant to bring him closer to nature, strangling nine rabbits and two guinea pigs in a shocking display of violence.

-Ali Dorenbos, the zoo's manager, expressed her devastation, stating the event has left her and many others completely distraught.
+Ali Dorenbos, the zoo's manager, expressed her devastation, stating that the event has left her and many others completely distraught.

 In the aftermath, authorities have decided that the boy, being under the age of 12, will not face criminal charges.